 Meteorites from old, hot deserts

 The observant among you may note, “but you have photos of lunar meteorites with rough exteriors on your lunar meteorite website.
-Correct, but there are circumstances differ.
+Correct, but the environmental circumstances differ.

-Few meteorites found in the temperate climates have been exposed at the Earth’s surface for “tens to hundreds of thousands of years” because there are few surfaces that old in, for example, North America.
+Few meteorites found in the temperate climates have been exposed at the Earth’s surface for “tens to hundreds of thousands of years” because there are few surfaces that old in, for example, North America or Europe.
 A meteorite that lands on the surface of Earth gets buried with time (hundreds to thousands of years).
 Burying a meteorite preserves the fusion crust.

 Map of meteorite finds from Roosevelt County, New Mexico.
 Image credit: Meteoritical Bulletin Database and Google Earth.